 - how large of an area is being treated

 - the number of follow-up treatments that are needed.

 IPL therapy is an exciting new procedure in the field of spider vein treatment.
 Light therapy safely uses light energy to erase painful and unsightly veins.
 The therapeutic method is 100% toxin-free and non-invasive, giving you great results without the risks or down-time that comes with other forms of treatment.

 Spider Veins FAQs

-Both spider and varicose veins occur when weak or damaged valves in your veins can no longer effectively pump blood back to your heart.
+Both spider veins and varicose veins occur when weak or damaged valves in your veins can no longer effectively pump blood back to your heart.
 They most commonly appear in the lower extremities of the body because the valves can no longer compete with the force of gravity.

 Women are slightly more likely to get spider veins than men.
 According to research, one in three women have spider veins while one in four suffer from varicose veins.
-Older people also have more cases than younger people.
-If you’ve suffered from injuries in the legs, previously had vein surgery or have been exposed to a lot of sunlight during your lifetime, you have an elevated risk for developing spider veins.
+Older people are more likely to have them than younger people.
+If you’ve suffered from injuries in the legs, previously had vein surgery, or have been exposed to a lot of sunlight during your lifetime, you have an elevated risk for developing spider veins.